Raffle & Prize Draw Terms and Conditions

 1.2.
 The Hope House Lottery is licensed with the Gambling Commission and is the promoter of this raffle.

-1.3 The responsible persons for the Hope House Lottery are Ms. Simona Epstein (Director of Fundraising) and Mr. David Plume (Director of Finance).
+1.3 The responsible persons for the Hope House Lottery are Ms. Simona Epstein (Director of Fundraising) and William Andrew Fergus, (Commercial Director).

 1. 4 Data held by Hope House Children’s Hospices including the Hope House Lottery is held in accordance with the Data Protection Act 1998 and will not be sold to any other organisations.

 1.5 Any individual who feels that they cannot control their gambling may wish to exclude themselves from playing the Hope House Lottery.
 Requests for self exclusion should be put in writing to the Lottery Manager.
 Such exclusions will be held on record for a minimum of 6 months and re-entry into a draw will be at the discretion of the responsible persons.
 Further support can be found on the BeGambleAware website (www.begambleaware.org).

 1.6 Under the Gambling Act 2005, players in any Hope House Lottery must be aged 16 or over.
 It is an offence for anyone under the age of 16 to play or to win a prize.
 In the event that a minor is inadvertently entered into the draw no prize will be awarded and the stake money refunded.
 By purchasing a ticket any player is agreeing that Hope House Lottery may undertake any appropriate action to verify the age of the player.
 Players who live in Northern Ireland, Isle of Man, Guernsey, Jersey or outside of the UK are not permitted to enter.